wazo-platform/wazo-doc/source/administration/fax/fax.rst

 It's possible to send a fax to the same XiVO you use to receive it.
 This is mostly useful for testing purpose.

-* create a new context named fax-context of type "external".
+* create a new context named fax-context of type "Incall".
 * add an incoming call number to the fax-context context which will be used as the fax extension.
 * modify the default context so that it includes the fax-context context
 * add an incoming call using the following information::